 Reporting to the Police: If you leave contact details on the Police Scotland Reporting Form, the Police will contact you in your preferred way – this can be by phone or email, or in person at your home, or in another location.
 You can ask for non-uniformed officers to meet you, so it’s not obvious you’re talking to police, and you can also ask for a language interpreter.

 The Police will then investigate whether there is enough evidence for a case.
-More information on this process is available on the Hate Crime Scotland website.
+More information on this process is available on the Safer Scotland website.

 I’m not sure if I experienced a Hate Crime.
 What can I do?